 Signs & Symptoms

-RA typically begins in the smaller joints first—particularly the joints attaching your fingers to your hands and your toes to your feet.
+RA typically targets the smaller joints first—specifically those attaching your fingers to your hands and your toes to your feet.
+As the disease progresses, it spreads to the wrists, knees, ankles, elbows, hips, and shoulders.
 Symptoms include:

-- Joint Pain & Swelling: Joints feel tender, warm to the touch, and visibly puffy.
+- Joint Pain & Swelling: Joints feel tender, remarkably warm to the touch, and appear visibly puffy or "boggy."

-- Whole-Body Symptoms: Because the immune system is in overdrive, many people experience chronic fatigue, low-grade fevers, and an overall loss of appetite.
+- Whole-Body Symptoms: Many experience chronic fatigue, low-grade fevers, and unexplained weight loss due to systemic inflammation.

-- Rheumatoid Nodules: Firm bumps of tissue that form under the skin around the affected joints, such as the elbows.
+- Rheumatoid Nodules: Firm, painless bumps of tissue that form under the skin near pressure points like the elbows.

 Joint damage in RA is irreversible.
-If left untreated, the inflammation will permanently erode the bone and deform the joint.
-Seeing a rheumatologist within the first 3 to 6 months of symptoms can halt the disease before permanent damage occurs.
+If left untreated, the inflammation will permanently erode the bone and deform the joint structure.
+Seeing a specialist within the first 3 to 6 months of symptom onset can halt the disease before permanent disability occurs.

 Causes & Risk Factors

-- Sex: Women are two to three times more likely to develop RA than men.
+- Sex: Women are diagnosed two to three times more frequently than men.

 Diagnosis & Modern Treatments

-- DMARDs (Disease-Modifying Antirheumatic Drugs): Drugs like Methotrexate are the first line of defense.
-They slow the progression of RA and save the joints from permanent damage.
+- DMARDs (Disease-Modifying Antirheumatic Drugs): Drugs like Methotrexate are the gold standard.
+They slow the disease's progression and save the joints from erosion.

 Reviewed & Sources: WHO, CDC, medical textbooks